-Activate an in-game interface for siege-engine, after selecting a siege engine in q mode.
+An in-game interface for siege-engine.

+Bind it to a key (the example config uses Alta) and activate after selecting a siege engine in q mode.

 The main mode displays the current target, selected ammo item type, linked stockpiles and the allowed operator skill range.
 The map tile color is changed to signify if it can be hit by the selected engine: green for fully reachable, blue for out of range, red for blocked, yellow for partially blocked.